 Tricked out triceratops: rocking your houseplants with a $6 dinosaur #Do It Yourself#crafts#dinosaurs#houseplants November 2 | Guest post by Hillary This post originally appeared on The Thrillz of Hillz, and now it's here!
 I have quite a collection of animal toys — everything from Breyer Horses to small llamas, deer, bears on their hind-legs, werewolves, goats, deer, dogs, cats, dinosaurs, sharks, and sheep.
 There are toys everywhere.
 In the closets.
 Lining shelves.
 In the bathroom.
 Recently, I've spotted some great ideas that have come to my hoarding rescue.
 Animal toy planters are crazy on Pinterest, and I knew I was going to make one, it was just a matter of when, and which toy to sacrifice?
 It had to be this big triceratops.
 We said a quick goodbye, but the "squealing" sound he made when I cut into him with my Dremel will haunt my dreams.
 Sorry, dude, but I think it was for the greater good.
 You look much cooler now.
-8 ways to express dinosaur appreciation in your home I'm sure I'm not the only one here who had a thing for dinosaurs as a kid.
+Related Post 8 ways to express dinosaur appreciation in your home I'm sure I'm not the only one here who had a thing for dinosaurs as a kid.
 My favorites were the plesiosaur and the duckbill....
 Read more What you need to make a toy planter A hard plastic animal toy, as big as you can find, with at least a 2-inch by 3-inch body to house the plant(you can usually find them at any Dollar Tree or thrift store) Dremel or really sturdy craft knife A small plant: succulents are best because they don't mind tight spaces Cut an opening of at least 2-inches by 2-inches on the top of the creature.
 Note: Do this in a large space and not in your tiny kitchen, preferably with eye protection.
 Also, don't chew gum while you do it, but if you do, make sure you chew with your mouth closed.
 Drill at least one small drainage hole on the bottom of the toy.
 Empty out the body of any dustings and give it a good clean.
 Give your creature some punch with spray paint!
 Depending on the size of the toy, and what parts of the body are hollow, you may want to block off a part so water doesn't get trapped, despite the drainage holes.
 I used Dollar Store modeling clay to keep water out of the tail.
 Pop in your plant, top it off with fresh soil, give it a little water, and enjoy!
 The gang's all here!
 Fun, huh?
 So far, friends have named it Cliff, Cera (as in triCERAtops,) Trudy, Rinodino, and James, though I'm partial to Tricera Mara.
 What do you think?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Hillary Professionally, I'm Hillary, freelance writer and job developer living in Moscow, Idaho.
+Fix Typo Guest post written by Hillary Professionally, I'm Hillary, freelance writer and job developer living in Moscow, Idaho.
 In my downtime, I'm Hillz, a stylist, blogger, impulsive collector and compulsive crafter.
 Visit my blog for craft tutorials, recipes, ideas and general hilarity with the Thrillz of Hillz and my DJ Husband, who's along for the ride. http://thethrillzofhillz.blogspot.com PREVIOUS I love you but leave: evicting a good roommate NEXT We love sleeping in a closet: Elizabeth and Derek's home tour Toggle comments [ 4 ] Perfection!
-The bronze spray paint really makes it, too 0 agree Reply What a great way to add plants to a child's themed room too!
+The bronze spray paint really makes it, too Reply What a great way to add plants to a child's themed room too!
 1 agrees Reply I have been seeing this all over friends' blogs.
 Must.
 Make.
 One.
 Now.
 Reply I am making this little fella for a gift exchange with my family.
 I spray painted him 3 days ago, but he is still tacky…any ideas or tips on how to fix this?
 Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked * Comment Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.